-In order to determine if the City and the Electric Division have met this requirement, the net income shown in Table IV-4 was adjusted to include the interest on bonds, depreciation expense, and other non-cash income and expenses.
-Table IV-5 presents the adjustments to net income and the determination of the revenues available for debt service for FY 2010 though FY 2012.
+In order to determine if the City and the Electric Division have met this requirement, the net income shown in Table 4-4 was adjusted to include the interest on bonds, depreciation expense, and other non-cash income and expenses.
+Table 4-5 summarizes net income adjustments and the calculation of the revenues available for debt service for FY 2011 though FY 2013.